2015 WPS REGULATIONS effective January 2, 2017

 It is always possible for pesticide exposure to occur, even if you provide all the correct information and protection to your employees.
 To mitigate those risks, the WPS requires the following:

 - Decontamination supplies.
-You must provide workers and handlers with an ample supply of soap, water, and clean towels for both routine washing and emergency decontamination.
+You must provide workers and handlers with an specific supply of soap, water, and clean towels for both routine washing and emergency decontamination.
+For workers, you must supply at least 1 gallon water/worker at the beginning of the work period.
 For handlers, you must provide enough water to wash the entire body (at least 3 gallons) and a clean set of clothes.

 - Emergency assistance.
 If a worker or handler who you currently employ or have previously employed has been injured or poisoned by a pesticide used on the establishment, you must: